Gamify-IT/docs/dev-manuals/unity/merge-unity-branches.md

 1) Right click the merge conflicts
 1) Select `Resolve conflicts > Start external merge-tool...`
 1) Wait (something will happen... eventually... someday...)
-1) When a TortoiseGit-windows pops up fix the conflict manually and press `Resolveconflict`
+1) When a TortoiseGit-windows pops up fix the conflict manually and press `Resolve conflict`
 1) Ignore the error and close it and TortoiseGit
 1) Wait
 1) Press `Commit` in the bottom left corner